spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``nspax_y``
   The odd integer number of spaxels to use in the y dimension of the tangent plane.

+``offset_list = [string]``
+  The string contains the name of the file holding ra and dec offsets to apply to each input file.
+This file must be an asdf file and the it has a specific format.
+It is assumed the user has determined the ra and dec offsets to apply to the data.
+For details on how to construct the format of the offset file see creating :ref:`offsets` files.

 ``coord_system [string]``
   The default IFU cubes are built on the ra-dec coordinate system (``coord_system=skyalign``).
 In these cubes north is up and east is left.
 There are two other coordinate systems an IFU cube can be built on: